 Newsworthy Messaging Explained

 If your public relations campaigns are going to get attention from the media, then your message needs to be newsworthy.
 It must be up-to-date, relevant and make the reporter sit up and take note of it.
 You’ve got to help a reporter out.
+Check out these quick PR campaign examples core messaging.

 Place your message within the larger news agenda, describe how it is important to the audience of the media and what effect it will have on their lives.